AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/program-proof.md

 background, but it is still useful to have some ideas about the way our tool works.

-All of this gives us the basics that allows us to say "here is what this action does" but it does not give us anything to mechanize a proof.
+All of this gives us the basics that allow us to say "here is what this action does" but it does not give us anything to mechanize a proof.
 The tool we will use rely on a technique called weakest precondition calculus.